hesam-mousavi/falcon-base-services/README.md

 ~~~php
 falconLogger()->error('message', ['data' => 'value']);
 ~~~
-If you want the <code>ProcessIdProcessor</code>, <code>GitProcessor</code>, and <code>MemoryUsageProcessor</code> to be included in the log, set related items in .env file to true.
+If you want the `ProcessIdProcessor`, `GitProcessor`, and `MemoryUsageProcessor` to be included in the log, set related items in .env file to true.

 ## Email
 To use email, you can use falconEmail():
 ~~~php
 falconEmail()->send($to, $subject, $content, $from = null, $bcc = null);
 ~~~
-For more information on how to use email, refer to the file <code>app/Services/Sender/Implements/Email/PHPMailer.php</code>.
+For more information on how to use email, refer to the file `app/Services/Sender/Implements/Email/PHPMailer.php`.
 <p>Happy coding! 🚀</p>